Websoft9Archive/ansible-ghost/docs/stack-components.md

 # Parameters

-The Ghost deployment package contains a sequence software (referred to as "components") required for Ghost to run.
+The Ghost deployment package contains a sequence of software required for Ghost to run, referred to as "components".
 The important information, such as the component name, installation directory path, configuration file path, port, version and so on, is listed below.

 ## Path

 ### Ghost

 Ghost installation directory: */data/wwwroot/ghost/content*
-Ghost configuration file: */data/wwwroot/ghost/config.production.json* Ghost container marshal file： */data/wwwroot/ghost/docker-compose.yml*
+Ghost configuration file: */data/wwwroot/ghost/config.production.json*
+Ghost container marshal file： */data/wwwroot/ghost/docker-compose.yml*

 ### Nginx